Ethan-JZ/Ethan-JZ.github.io/_pages/about.md

 {% include base_path %}

-I’m a PhD student in University where I am fortunately advised by Prof. [Xiaotian Han](https://ahxt.github.io/).
-Prior to that, I received my M.S. from [UCR](https://www.ece.ucr.edu/), and my B.S. from [Central South University](https://soa.csu.edu.cn/).
+I’m a PhD student in University of California, Riverside where I am fortunately advised by Prof. [Konstantinos Karydis](https://profiles.ucr.edu/app/home/profile/karydis).
+Prior to that, I received my Master's degree from [Columbia University in the City of New York](https://www.columbia.edu/), and worked as a Research Assistant at ROAR lab (https://roar.me.columbia.edu/) for more than a year.
+My Bachelor's degree is from [Beijing Forestry University](http://bjfu.admissions.cn/).

-<span style="color:red;">I am open to collaboration opportunities, including visiting Ph.D. positions, research internships, and academic exchange programs.</span>
+<span style="color:red;">I am open to research internships during summer time.</span>

 Research Interests
 ======
-* My research focuses on large language models (LLMs), with a particular emphasis on accelerating inference and enhancing their mathematical reasoning capabilities.
+* My research program advances the field of robotics and automation through an integrated approach.
+It encompasses the development of intelligent control systems via rigorous kinematic analysis, and optimization for the co-design of high-performance mechanical systems and their fabrication processes.
+I'm also learning RL(Reinforcement Learning) and hope this will be my future paper topic.

 <style>